ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 ## Supported features

 All the formatting and content structure you create using the editor is maintained in the output file.
-See the tips for {@link features/exportpdf/README#optimal-projection obtaining the optimal projection} to learn how to configure the plugin to best suite your needs.
+See the tips for {@link features/exportpdf/README#reaching-the-best-projection reaching the optimal projection} to learn how to configure the plugin and editor to best suite your needs.

 As for the compatibility, plugin works on all the browsers {@link guide/dev/browsers/README supported for CKEditor 4} except for Internet Explorers older than version 11.